JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7995 days**.

-And here is a just a random fact -  **The most senior crayon maker Emerson Moser retired after making 1.4 billion crayons for Crayola.
-It was then that he revealed that he was actually colorblind**.
+And here is a just a random fact -  **The only poisonous birds in the world are the three species of Pitohui.
+The Hooded Pitohui from Papua New Guinea is the most deadliest out of the three**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)